iStudioGamer/iStudioGamer/README.md

 # 🎮 iStudioGamer
-AI-native performance infrastructure.
-Engineered through gaming.
-Powered by code.
+AI-native YouTube infrastructure — engineered to automate content operations using code-first workflows.

 ---

 ## 🧠 Vision
-**iStudioGamer** is the flagship studio infrastructure project of [iStudioLabs](https://github.com/iStudioLabs).
+**iStudioGamer** is the flagship infrastructure project of [`iStudioLabs`](https://github.com/iStudioLabs).
-It documents and automates the full stack behind a modern, cinematic gaming YouTube channel — where **DevSecOps meets media production**.
+It defines a reproducible system for managing YouTube gaming content as code, treating videos, metadata, and publishing workflows as version-controlled assets.
-From 4K Cloud Linux gaming to FFmpeg pipelines, from YouTube APIs to real-time telemetry, this project is built as a **product-grade platform** — versioned, scalable, and reproducible.
+The goal: automation, consistency, and full-stack control over the content lifecycle.

 ---

 ## ⚙️ Core Architecture
-- 🧱 DevOps-style CI/CD for video publishing
+- 🧱 CI/CD workflows for ingest, processing, and publishing
-- 🎥 FFmpeg-based render and encode pipelines
+- 🎥 FFmpeg-based rendering and encoding
-- 🤖 Whisper + LLM-driven transcription + SEO enrichment
+- 🤖 AI-assisted transcription and metadata generation
-- 🕹️ Gameplay benchmark overlays (MangoHud, Proton GE)
+- 🕹️ Benchmark and performance capture integration
-- ☁️ Cloud-native API orchestration (YouTube, GCP, etc.)
+- ☁️ API-driven orchestration and delivery
-- 🧬 All metadata versioned as YAML (titles, tags, timestamps)
+- 🧬 YAML-based metadata contracts

 ---

 ## 🔁 Workflow Philosophy
-> Treat every video like a code artifact.
+> Videos are infrastructure.
-> Treat every game like a versioned dataset.
+> Metadata is versioned.
-> Build content pipelines with the discipline of software infrastructure.
+> Publishing is automated.

 ---

 ## 🔍 Studio Identity
-Maintained by [`@iStudioGamer`](https://github.com/iStudioGamer) under the `iStudioLabs` organization.
+Operated by [`@iStudioGamer`](https://github.com/iStudioGamer) within the `iStudioLabs` organization.
-This project powers all content and infrastructure for the [iStudioGamer](https://linktr.ee/istudiogamer) brand — from YouTube delivery to AI-powered backend operations.
+This project maintains the infrastructure backbone for the iStudioGamer brand and YouTube channel.

 ---

-🛠️ Designed by an engineer.
+🛠️ Built for control.
 Maintained as code.